kenny-hk/sec-form4-api/README.md

 ## Overview

-This project automatically collects Form 4 filings (insider trading reports) from the SEC EDGAR database for S&P 500 companies.
+This project automatically collects Form 4 filings (insider trading reports) from the SEC EDGAR database for all S&P 500 companies.
 It processes and provides this data through a simple, free API accessible to anyone.
 The data includes:

 - Issuer name and ticker
 - Reporting owner and position
 - Transaction date, shares, and price
 - Transaction type
 - Post-transaction holdings

+## Data Retention

+To optimize storage and performance while maintaining comprehensive historical data:

+- **Detailed Transactions:** Full transaction details for the most recent 3 years
+- **Quarterly Summaries:** Quarterly transaction data for the past 10 years
+- **Daily Updates:** All data refreshed daily with the latest SEC filings

 ## Features